 There are several Acts that make up the regulatory framework of the Victorian gas and electricity sectors.

-Legislation administered by the Minister for Energy and Resources
+Legislation administered by the Minister for Energy, Environment and Climate Change

 Electricity Industry Act 2000